Category Archives: 1958 Films

 The rest of the cast, especially Ives and Anderson, give bravura performances as fury and family drama emote most of the film’s running time.

 Nearly rivaling the ferocity of the bitter scenes between Brick and Maggie is a lengthy and ultimately tender scene between Brick and his father.
-The sequence is for the ages and infuses some sympathy for the materialistic Big Daddy who tearfully admits to loving his father, a penniless drifter who loved his son more than life itself.
+The sequence is for the ages and infuses some sympathy for the materialistic Big Daddy, who tearfully admits to loving his father.
+This drifter loved his son more than life itself.

 Ives should have won the Best Supporting Actor Oscar but missed a nomination for Cat on a Hot Tin Roof entirely.
 Instead, the actor won the Academy Award for a film called The Big Country.